 Remote Learning Plan (Grace Academy Coventry)

 The Government required the return of all students to schools in September 2020.
 However, any student who has any of the symptoms associated with coronavirus must stay at home or be sent home if these develop during the school day.
 Parents are then required to take them for a PCR test.
 Until the test result comes back the student must self-isolate and if the test is positive students must self-isolate for 10 days.
 If the test result is negative the student can return to school as soon as they feel well enough.
-If the result is positive this must be communicated to the school and appropriate action will be taken in discussion with the local public health team.
-Any other students deemed to be in direct contact with the positive case in the days leading up to the symptoms developing will also need to self-isolate at home for 10 days.
+If the result is positive this must be communicated to the school and appropriate action will be taken.

 During the period of self-isolation students can expect to be set work that allows them to work at home and keep up to date in all of their subjects.
 This work will be set via their Google classrooms within 24 hours of their lesson delivery.
 While students are waiting for work to be uploaded they can access previous work set on Google Classroom or look at our Online Learning Resources tab for further advice (https://coventry.graceacademy.org.uk/2020/04/online-learning-resources/).
 Where there are any computer or internet access issues then please contact the school reception and request the loaning of a school laptop.